laurentmau/lm-blog-2020/src/en/posts/2012-03-06-my-experience-with-ztd-week-6-results-3-mits-per-day-78-success.final.md

 | **Total**       | **Every day**        | **7/18 (39%)**     |

-### What are my conclusions?Starting this week, I'll start to implement a new routine. **
+### What are my conclusions?
+Starting this week, I'll start to implement a new routine.
 **The objective will be to come back under control with emails.
 I'll manage emails to stay inbox 0. ** **To achieve this, the new habbit will be to check emails daily for 30 minutes.**